100-GIGA/DhanKanya/README.md

 ## Features

-- **Voice-Enabled AI Assistant**: Ask questions about financial topics in both English and Hindi
+- **Multilingual AI Assistant**: Ask questions about financial topics in English and Indian languages
 - **State-Specific Financial Information**: Access scholarships, loans, and government schemes tailored to your state
 - **Expense Tracking & Budgeting**: Track your income, expenses, and savings goals
 - **Financial Goal Setting**: Set and monitor progress toward your financial objectives